CANCER SUPPORTIVE CARE

 • Proper nutrition and dietary supplements

-Your veterinarian/oncologist should work closely with you to develop an individualized pain management plan that is best
+Your veterinarian/oncologist should work closely with you to develop an individualized cancer pain management plan that is

-for your animal's needs and should routinely follow up on the safety and effectiveness of that plan to ensure that your pet
+best for your pet's needs, and should routinely follow up with you on the safety and effectiveness of that plan to ensure that

 Sources